ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 ```
 {:codeblock}

-Now that the `mount.cifs` file is copied to the host you can exit the docker container by entering the `exit` command or pressing **ctrl+d**.
+Now that the `mount.cifs` file is copied to the host you can exit the docker container by entering the `exit` command or pressing **Ctrl+d**.
 When you're back in the CoreOS system, you can mount the CIFS share with the following command:
 ```
 /tmp/mount.cifs //nasXXX.service.softlayer.com/USERNAME -o username=USERNAME,password=PASSWORD /path/to/mount
 ```